lancempoe/DarkSkyMongoApi/README.md

 This is an example of how to build an API that will utilize the DarkSky api for historical data, cache results in DB, analyze results, then return analysis a to the client.
 This app can be expanded to process additional data from DarkSky.
-The cool thing about this api is that it will only ever call Dark Sky 1 time for a day.
-This will help to keep your usage down and therefore lower the usage cost.
+The cool thing about this api is that it will only call the Dark Sky api 1 time for a particular day.
+This will help to keep the number of calls to Dark Sky down and therefor will lower your usage cost.
  </br></br>
  Here are the current endpoints: